 Pack in a few extras.
 Leaky diapers, dripping bottles and spills during meals – babies need no excuse to soil their clothes!
 A light blanket is handy in case it gets chilly or breezy outdoors.

-Baby Sunscreen is used for infants above six months of age.
-Caps and hats can be used to protect the baby while out on a sunny day.
+In case you’re travelling out during the day or going for a vacation, make sure to carry sunscreen with you.
+The Mom’s Co’s Mineral based Baby Sunscreen is great for infants above six months of age.
+For younger as well as babies above 6 months of age, caps and hats can be used to protect the baby while out on a sunny day.

 - Extra clothes for yourself

 Your baby might throw up on you, poop on you or spill milk.
 It’s a good idea to have an extra shirt/top for yourself as well.